 Should a Christian get a COVID-19 vaccine?

 Unproven: The COVID-19 vaccine is not safe because it was rushed.

 It is true that the COVID-19 vaccines were produced in record time.
 Supposedly, the time savings were made possible by the removal of unnecessary delays and by running the tests and trials simultaneously, rather than one after the other.
 Over the long term, some of the vaccines may turn out to have serious side effects.
-But, so far, the vaccines are proving themselves to be both safe and effective.
+But, so far, the vaccines are proving themselves to be both safe and effective for the vast majority of people.
 Something being developed quickly, or even in record time, is not necessarily a sign of danger.
 It could, in fact, be evidence of God’s mercy.

+Should a Christian get a COVID-19 vaccine?